NosrevytsNg/Intro-to-MatLab-Programming/README.md

 **Styverson Ng**

 This repository forms part of my personal GitHub portfolio showcasing coursework and practical exercises in programming, data analysis, and computational problem solving.

+Each implementation folder contains:

+- screenshots of the MATLAB scripts
+- command window outputs
+- generated graphs

+This documentation-based structure preserves the original development environment even though the MATLAB `.m` files are not included.